godotengine/godot-vscode-plugin/README.md

 - Make sure to open the project in the Godot editor first.
 If you opened the editor after opening VS Code, you can click the **Retry** button in the bottom-right corner in VS Code.
+- Starting the language server can take a few seconds.
+Try waiting a bit and give it a few more attempts.

 ### Why isn't IntelliSense displaying script members?